TURRAMURRA UNITED FOOTBALL CLUB – TEAM COACH ROLE

-Thank you for agreeing to be one of Turramurra United’s team coaches for 2018.
-It’s a vital role in ensuring that every player has an enjoyable football season.
+Thank you for agreeing to be one of Turramurra United’s team coaches.
+It’s a vital role to ensuring that every player has an enjoyable football season.
 These notes have been prepared to help you understand the role of the team coach.
 The role of the team coach is crucial to our players having an enjoyable football season and for the team to function properly.

 NSFA will be running Grassroots coaching courses and other coaching sessions during the season.
 First-time coaches or those who would like a few pointers are encouraged to attend one of these sessions, where you will see practical demonstrations of coaching techniques, drills etc. Official accreditation courses are also available, and all coaches are encouraged to attend one of these.
 Details can be found on the NSFA website.

-- For all of our U11 – U18 teams training will involve assistance from by professional NSFA XLR8 coaches.
-An XLR8 coach will be available to assist two teams at each training session.
-The team coach will be required to attend the sessions and to run the training session with the assistance of the XLR8
+- For all of our U11 – U18 teams training will be run by professional NSFA XLR8 coaches.
+The team coach will be welcome to attend the sessions.

 - Talk to your manager about your respective responsibilities and how you propose to work together.

 - Make team parents aware that they should ensure their children are punctual for training, and that you consider it important for all team members to attend.
 It is equally important that children be picked up on time – you should not be relied upon to look after them after training, but, of course, you can’t leave children unattended when the session has finished.

 - Inform parents that they should try to make sure players arrive at least 15 minutes before the game.
 Many coaches prefer to have them there 30 minutes before.